Best automatic savings apps 2024

 The creators of automatic savings apps reckon the solution to this is to let robots – sorry, 'digital personal savings assistants' – do it for you.

 These bots use a clever algorithm to assess your spending, see how much cash you can afford to spare and squirrel it away for you in a virtual savings pot.
-They'll keep you updated on savings they make through a chatbot – either via Facebook or their own app.
+They'll keep you updated on savings they make through a chatbot or their app.

 The idea is that if a few quid is saved every few days, you're not likely to miss it and will start building up a nice little savings packet without actually having to do anything.

 In fact, some apps will even save your change for you.
-This means that if you spent, say, £9.50 on something, the app would round it up to the nearest pound (£10) and put the extra 50p in your savings account for you.
+This means that if you spent, say, £9.50 on something, the app would round it up to the nearest pound (£10) and put the extra 50p in your savings account automatically.

 Although you give these apps access to your bank account, it'll be in read-only mode.